Get Ideas and Inspiration from the QDD Blog

 Get Quality and Reliability Engineering fundamentals from a Product Design Engineering point-of-view.

-Not sure what Quality Thinking means for product design?
-This video series is the introduction you need.
+This video series introduces you to quality and reliability topics from a product design point-of-view.
 It introduces several topics by comparison in just 8 episodes.

 - each episode builds upon the previous ones